 Lalu Yadav’s bail plea adjourned; Jharkhand high court to hear it on Sept 11

-Ranchi, Aug 28: The Jharkhand High Court on Friday deferred to September 11 the hearing of RJD chief Lalu Prasad's bail petition in connection with a case related tothe Rs 950-crore fodder scam, as the lawyer for the CBI, whichis investigating the case, took ill.
+Ranchi, Aug 28: The Jharkhand High Court on Friday deferred to September 11 the hearing of RJD chief Lalu Prasad's bail petition in connection with a case related to the Rs 950-crore fodder scam, as the lawyer for the CBI, which is investigating the case, took ill.

-The case pertains to fraudulent withdrawal of Rs 33.67crore from Chaibasa treasury during 1992-93, when Prasad wasthe chief minister of Bihar.
+The case pertains to fraudulent withdrawal of Rs 33.67crore from Chaibasa treasury during 1992-93 when Prasad was the chief minister of Bihar.

 Jharkhand was carved out of Bihar in 2000.
-Prasad's lawyer Devarshi Mandal said the RJD supremohas every chance of securing bail, as he has already servedhalf his jail term of five years, awarded in this case.
+Prasad's lawyer Devarshi Mandal said the RJD supremo has every chance of securing bail, as he has already served half his jail term of five years, awarded in this case.

 COVID-19 no ground for stopping elections: SC on Bihar polls

-He has been convicted in three fodder scam cases sofar, including the one related to the Chaibasa treasury.
+He has been convicted in three fodder scam cases so far, including the one related to the Chaibasa treasury.